kevinkumar2020/File_System_Module/README.md

 # File_System_Module
 NodeJs Module

-## All Opreation Done With User Input
+## All Opreations Done With User Input

 ## Write a Node.js program to do the following:
 * Create Directory ( Hint: fs.mkdir )